 Can a general dentist place my dental implant?

 Becoming an oral and maxillofacial surgeon requires a significant amount of experience, including four to six years of intensive hospital-based training beyond dental school.
-Dr. Boynton is a skilled oral and maxillofacial surgeon who can perform the full scope of oral surgery, including dental implant placement with in-office anesthesia options.
+Dr. Boynton and Dr. McMahon are skilled oral and maxillofacial surgeon who can perform the full scope of oral surgery, including dental implant placement with in-office anesthesia options.
 However, it is important to note that the majority of dental implant treatments require a team effort between an oral surgeon and a general dentist.
 The oral surgeon will surgically implant the titanium posts into the jaw bone, while the dentist will place the custom-made crown after the implant’s healing process is complete.
 See our About Oral Surgery page for more information about this.

 What if there is not enough bone in my jaw for secure implant placement?

 Bone loss is a common oral health issue and can be caused by tooth loss.
 However, a bone grafting procedure restores or adds bone right where you need it so that more patients can become successful candidates for dental implant placement.
 Please see our page on Bone & Soft Tissue Grafting for more information.

 How do I care for my new dental implants?

 Your new dental implants need some extra TLC while they fuse with the jaw bone over several months, but after they have healed completely, dental implants only require basic care, just like natural teeth.
 Brush and floss every day and remember to schedule regular checkups with your dentist.

 What is the recovery like after dental implant placement?

 Most patients can return to their normal activities after a few days’ rest following the dental implant placement procedure.
 If you have any questions about your healing, please contact our office.